NREL/ditto/README.md

 ## What is DiTTo?

 DiTTo stands for _Distribution Transformation Tool_ and aims at providing an open source framework to convert various distribution systems modeling formats.
 DiTTo implements a _many-to-one-to-many_ parsing framework which makes it modular and robust.
 The main idea is that DiTTo has a core representation of what a distribution system is.
 Readers and writers are then implemented to perform the translation from a given format to the core representation, or the other way around.

 ## Requirements

-DiTTo is written in Python 2.7 and relies mostly on standards libraries.
-Some libraries from the classic Python scientific stack like Numpy or Pandas are used more sparsely.
-Using DiTTo in a Python 3 environnement has not been tested yet.

-Opendssdirect TODO
+DiTTo requires >=Python2.7.
+Additional Python dependencies are listed in the [setup.py](./setup.py)

 ## What parsers are currently implemented?